UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-metric-space.lagda.md

 ## Properties

-### The metric space of Cauchy approximation in a saturated metric space is saturated
+### The metric space of Cauchy approximations in a saturated metric space is saturated

 ```agda
 module _